Complaints: what are the deadlines?

 For real estate, we distinguish between warranty period and liability for defects.

 The classic warranty period of 24 months applies to new buildings.
-Some companies offer an extended warranty in this context, usually of 3 years.
+In this context, some companies offer an extended warranty, usually of 3 years.

 Liability for defects can be claimed up to 5 years after the property was purchased.
 Hidden defects must be claimed without undue delay, provided that if they become apparent within 6 months of taking possession, the law automatically assumes that they existed at the time of taking possession of the property.